Harsh0713/CarRally/README.md

 Collision Detection: Techniques used to manage interactions between player car, AI car, and obstacles.
 Timers and Event Handling: For managing game pace, level progression, and controlling the AI car's increasing speed across levels.

+# Setup

+Downloadd the zip file of the code and extract it.
+Open the code in VsCode and run it.

 # Output

 Initially the game will look like this, after pressing any key the game will begin.